Apocalypse of Pseudo-Methodius: Translations

-By the early 8th century, the Apocalypse was translated into Greek and then from Greek into Latin.
-The earliest Latin witness is a codex dated to 727.
+By the early 8th century, the Apocalypse was translated into Greek, and subsequently, from Greek into Latin.
+The earliest Latin witness is a codex dated to 727 AD.
 There are three other Latin manuscripts from the 8th century.
 The Latin translation was made by a certain Petrus Monachus in Francia.
-There was also seemingly a Coptic translation by the 8th century, known only from a fragment on papyrus.
-All the Greek and Syriac manuscripts, however, are late.
+There was also seemingly a Coptic translation available by the 8th century, known only from a fragment on papyrus.
+All the available Greek and Syriac manuscripts, however, are late.
 There are over 100 Greek copies, but most of them post-date 1453.
-There are few Syriac manuscripts and many are fragmentary.
+There are few Syriac manuscripts, and many are fragmentary.
 The best text is from 1586, although there are earlier references found in the 13th-century Book of the Bee.
-An Armenian translation from the Greek is known from various quotation in Armenian works, but no copy survives.
-This translation is attributed to Step'anos of Siwnik'.
+An Armenian translation from the Greek, attributed to Step'anos of Siwnik', is known from various quotation in Armenian works, but no copy survives.

-The Greek text of the Apocalypse is traditionally divided into four recensions called G1, G2, G3 and G4, with G1 subdivided into G1a, G1b and G1c.
+The Greek text of the Apocalypse is traditionally divided into four recensions: G1, G2, G3 and G4, with G1 subdivided into G1a, G1b and G1c.
 The Latin and Slavonic translations are both based on G1.
 The Slavonic versions are divided between three recensions, a Serbian (S1), a Bulgarian (S2) and a Russian (S3).
-The earliest Slavonic manuscript is of the 12th century.
+The earliest Slavonic manuscript is from the 12th century.
 There are four Latin recensions found across about 220 manuscripts.
 The first and second recensions account for about 50 and 150 manuscripts, respectively.
 The second and third Latin recensions are heavily abridged.

 Spread and influence

-The Apocalypse marks the end of antiquity and the beginning of the Middle Ages because of its style and influence.
-The document was frequently copied and readapted in order to fit the cataclysmic events that occurred in a particular area.
+The Apocalypse marks the end of antiquity and the beginning of the Middle Ages.
+The document was frequently copied and readapted, in order to fit the cataclysmic events that occurred in a particular area and at a particular time.

-The spread and influence of the Apocalypse was so far reaching that during the Mongol invasions of the 13th century, Russian Christians invoked the work of Pseudo-Methodius in order to explain the onslaught by using the historical and geographical explanations found within the text.
+The spread and influence of the Apocalypse was so far reaching that, during the Mongol invasions of the 13th century, Russian Christians invoked the work of Pseudo-Methodius in order to explain the onslaught by using the historical and geographical explanations found within the text.
 As well, Christians believed Pseudo-Methodius had predicted the Mongols' arrival because of their lifestyle, dietary habits, and activities.
-However, Pelle notes the Apocalypse was not popular in England before the Norman Conquests, despite the popularity of other eschatological literature.
-Of the almost twenty-four pre-twelfth century Latin manuscripts, only two were in English and none were from before 1075.
+However, Pelle notes that the Apocalypse was not popular in England before the Norman Conquests, despite the popularity of other eschatological literature there.
+Of the almost twenty-four pre-twelfth century Latin manuscripts, only two were in English, and none were from before 1075.
 With the invasion of England by the Normans, however, one of the earliest English texts to explain the invasion of "heathens" on a Christian land included the Apocalypse of Pseudo-Methodius.
 The Apocalypse was invoked by Christians throughout the centuries in order to explain the turmoil they faced in their respective time and place.
-As well, it shaped Western Christendom's view of Islam through the Middle Ages because of various re-adaptions and translations.
-With the fall of more Christian cities from the fourteenth century onwards, along with Constantinople in 1453, the Apocalypse of Pseudo-Methodius was invoked once again.
+As well, it shaped Western Christendom's view of Islam through the Middle Ages, through various re-adaptions and translations.
+With the fall of more Christian cities from the fourteenth century onwards, along with the fall of Constantinople in 1453, the Apocalypse of Pseudo-Methodius was invoked once again.